 This methodology has been refined over the years with recurrent updates including with a series in 2012 on Europe's commitment to development.
-The 2020 edition reflected a substantial review, which included numerous discussions with policymakers, and three independent academic reviews.
-The 2021 method builds on the substantial review process done previously to implement smaller methodological improvements, but largely follows the same logic as the 2020 CDI.
+The 2020 edition reflected a substantial review, which included numerous discussions with policymakers, and three independent academic reviews, described in detail in the subsection below.
+Both the 2021 and 2023 method have built on this substantial review process to implement smaller methodological improvements, but largely follow the same logic as the 2020 CDI.